Cycling in Italy: The Ultimate Guide

 Maremma, also off the beaten path, is home to the ancient, dormant volcano, Monte Amiata.
 At 1738 m, this gentle giant can be crested seven different ways, but a good place to start is from Abbadia San Salvatore (12 km/avg.
 6%).

-Another permanently signposted route, the Grand Tour of Maremma is a 370 km journey with a 5200 m elevation, unspecified portion of white roads, and the ‘il muro di Monte Nero — a 1.2 km stretch with gradients of 15% to 20%.
+Another permanently signposted route, the Grand Tour of Maremma is a 370 km journey with a 5200 m elevation, unspecified portion of white roads, and Il Muro di Monte Nero — a 1.2 km stretch with sections at 15% to 20%.